vlees46/weekend-redux-feedback-loop/README.md

 ### HIGH Level Development Plan

-- [x] 1.
-Create 4 views
+- [x] Create 4 views
-        a.
-Components
+- [x] Input field numeric values and 1 text input value
-        b.
-Input field number for numeric values and 1 text input value
+    - [x] check for validation, user must input a value
-            i. check for validation, user must input a value ii.
-NEXT Button - store user data into array and then calls next FORM
+    - [x] NEXT Button - store user data into array and then calls next FORM
-- [x] 2.
-The above logic is for all user supplied input afterwards
+- [x] The above logic is for all user supplied input afterwards
-        a.
-User will be able to review there submissions via - REVIEW COMPONENT
+- [x] User will be able to review there submissions via - REVIEW COMPONENT
-        b.
-REVIEW COMPONENT - will have a SUBMIT button which will POST data to database
+- [x] REVIEW COMPONENT - will have a SUBMIT button which will POST data to database
-            i.
-After user will see a submission success page
+    - [x] After user will see a submission success page